WilenChen/ngNode/README.md

 ## Angunode
 Data table demo and ONLY ONE configuration model both in server and client, and also a MEAN demo: Mongodb, Express, Angularjs, Node.
+##Features
+* A demo of MEAN application.
+* It's very easy make your own application with simple configuration.
+* Including CRUD routes both in server and client, and CRUD action in Mongodb Model.

 ##Before You Begin
 This demo runs under MEAN, you can find some infomation about MEAN below.